 Internal communication is of particular interest in this article.
 It affects the quality of relationships with the environment and can improve it.
 In the absence of effective communication within the organization external communication will also be difficult.
 Internal communication refers to the relationship between employees of the unit, managers and management.
 It takes place in various networks and working teams (command or task) (Ober J., 2007).
-It is important to create appropriate teams and communication networks that influence the activity and motivation of employees and also allow them to identify themselves with the organizational culture, and also promotes organizational learning (Killigsworth C., 2009).
+It is important to create appropriate teams and communication networks that influence the activity and motivation of employees and also allow them to identify themselves with the organization.
+This contributes, to a large extent, to achieving the assumed goals, creating an organizational culture, and also promotes organizational learning (Killigsworth C., 2009).